mariog-nhs/bb-utils/README.md

 The tasks/utils stored here are...

+### Pick 1

+To pick a name from a list (for example, to "volunteer" somebody to do some activity)

+`bb pick1 name1 name2 name3 name4`

+As you can see from `bb.edn`, it's a call to the native method `rand-nth`.

 ### Pull all (still uncompleted/WIP)

 To pull all the repositories, in this case the ones used by the PRM team.

+### Rota

+To create a permutation given a list of names, for example to create a single rota (for running standups or anything like that)

+`bb rota name1 name2 name3 name4`

+As you can see from `bb.edn`, it's a call to the native method `shuffle`.

 ### Speedback